RPM(8)

 Don't verify file capabilities.

-The format of the output is a string of 9 characters, a possible attribute marker:
+The format of the output is a string of 9 result characters a possible attribute from the package, followed by the file name.

-from the package header, followed by the file name.
-Each of the 9 characters denotes the result of a comparison of attribute(s) of the file to the value of those attribute(s) recorded in the database.
 A single "." (period) means the test passed, while a single "?" (question mark) indicates the test could not be performed (e.g. file permissions prevent reading).
 Otherwise, the (mnemonically emBoldened) character denotes failure of the corresponding --verify test:

 S file Size differs